-It never hurts for people to re-consider whether real estate is the investment they actually want.
-When people wish to obtain citizenship for example other areas of investment are permitted (such as investments in businesses).
-However considering that the decision to invest in real estate is made the following considerations are worth keeping in mind.
+It never hurts for people to re-consider whether real estate is the investment they want.
+When people wish to obtain citizenship, for example, other areas of investment are permitted (such as investments in businesses).
+However, considering that the decision to invest in real estate is made the following considerations are worth keeping in mind.

 1. Compare prices of different sellers

-This should go without saying, however it is common for people to like the sales person of a real estate agent or a property developer and trust what he says.
+This should go without saying; however, it is common for people to like the salesperson of a real estate agent or a property developer and trust what he says.
 Irrespective of that, it is always prudent to consider other choices in the market in making an informed decision.
 Sometimes properties with similar specifications may be valued very differently.
-For example bigger developers may have higher prices than smaller developers.
+For example, more prominent developers may have higher prices than smaller developers.
 While people may buy the “brand” of big developers to feel more confident in Cyprus, people may find similar or better alternatives if they search the market.
-In fact, most Cypriots do not buy from big developers.
+Most Cypriots do not buy from big developers.

 Location matters; however, one should look into this more closely.
-Is it really worth the extra money to buy a house on the back of a seafront building complex without a sea-view?
-Does the proximity to the sea really make a difference if not buying an investment property?
+Is it worth the extra money to buy a house on the back of a seafront building complex without a sea-view?
+Does the proximity to the sea make a difference if not purchasing an investment property?
 Distances in Cyprus are typically small so people can access the sea within 5-10 minutes (especially in Paphos).

 Properties in touristic locations in Cyprus may also have a premium.
-If one is buying a holiday home then buying in a touristic location may not be important unless one intends to rent the property for some days a year.
+If one is buying a holiday home, then buying in a touristic area may not be vital unless one intends to rent the property for some days a year.

 3. Independent lawyers

 The importance of using an independent lawyer when purchasing real estate in Cyprus cannot be overestimated.
-Many times real estate agents and developers will introduce to buyers a lawyer.
-This creates a risk of conflict of interest for the lawyers who may not be 100%
+Many times real estate agents and developers will introduce to buyers a lawyer, which creates a risk of conflict of interest for the lawyers who may not be 100%

 The risk is that lawyers who get significant business referrals from estate agents and developers will not want to upset their introducers.
 As a result, when the interests of a buyer and a seller conflict, the lawyer may not do his or her utmost to protect the client against the future.